Assistant Head for Safeguarding and Inclusion: Mr A Carr

-- Personalised teaching and learning for your child as identified on the school’s SEN provision map.
+- Personalised teaching and learning for your child as identified on the school’s SEND provision map.

 - Liaising with all the other people who may be coming in to school to help support your child’s learning, e.g. Speech and Language Therapy, Educational Psychology.

-- Providing specialist support for teachers and support staff in the school, so that they can help children with SEND in the school to achieve the best progress possible.
+- Providing specialist support for teachers and support staff in the school, so that they can help students with SEND in the school to achieve the best progress possible.

 - The Head teacher will give responsibility to the SENCo and class teachers, but is still responsible for ensuring that your child’s needs are met.

 - The Head teacher must make sure that the Governing Body is kept up to date about issues relating to SEND.